Hitachi Ltd Progress of the 2021 Mid-term Management Plan Presen

 =====================

-It's now time to start the web conference on the progress of Hitachi's 2021 medium-term management plan.
+The time has come to start the Hitachi Limited Web Conference on the progress of the 2021 midterm management plan.

-Let us start the meeting, and let me introduce the speaker: Hitachi, Ltd.'s President and CEO, Toshiaki Higashihara.
-Over to you, Mr. Higashihara.
+I would like to introduce the speakers on our side.
+Toshiaki Higashihara, President and CEO; Yoshihiko Kawamura, Senior Vice President and Executive Officer and CFO; Tomomi Kato, General Manager of the Financial Strategy Division.

+I would like to ask -- Mr. Higashihara will be presenting the progress made on the 2021 midterm management plan first.
+He will change the screen.
+Higashihara-san, please.

 Hitachi Ltd Progress of the 2021 Mid-term Management Plan Presentation Transcript